Tom Murphy Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 11th in the league.
+- The 8.9 strikeouts per nine innings put together by the Pirates pitching staff ranks 13th in MLB.

-- The Pirates' 3.83 team ERA ranks eighth among all league pitching staffs.
+- The Pirates' 3.85 team ERA ranks ninth across all MLB pitching staffs.

-- Pirates pitchers combine to give up 47 home runs (0.9 per game), the second-fewest in the league.
+- Pirates pitchers combine to allow 47 home runs (0.9 per game), the second-fewest in the league.

-- Velasquez (4-3 with a 3.06 ERA and 34 strikeouts in 35 1/3 innings pitched) makes the start for the Pirates, his eighth of the season.
+- The Pirates are sending Ortiz (1-2) to the mound for his fourth start of the season.
+He is 1-2 with a 4.02 ERA and eight strikeouts in 15 2/3 innings pitched.

-- In his most recent appearance on Thursday, May 4, the righty threw three innings against the Tampa Bay Rays, allowing one earned run while surrendering two hits.
+- In his last time out on Monday against the Texas Rangers, the right-hander went 7 2/3 innings, allowing two earned runs while surrendering five hits.

-- The 30-year-old has a 3.06 ERA and 8.7 strikeouts per nine innings across seven games this season, while allowing a batting average of .211 to his opponents.
+- In three games this season, the 24-year-old has amassed an ERA of 4.02, with 4.6 strikeouts per nine innings.
+Opponents are hitting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.